-

 - In the Service Accounts tab, click Create Service Account.

-- On the Credentials page, enter the Azure AD tenant ID, Application ID and Client secret and set the credential expiration date.
+- On the Credentials page, enter the Microsoft Entra tenant ID, Application ID, and Client secret and set the credential expiration date.

 - Choose the capabilities for the service account.